Royal North Gloucestershire Militia: Cardwell Reforms

 All recruits, whether Regular or Militia, underwent training at the regimental depot (Horfield Barracks in Gloucester for No 37 Sub-district) before being posted to their battalions; it was not until 1906 that the RNGM was able to drill its recruits at Cirencester.
 Militia battalions now had a large cadre of permanent staff (about 30).
 Around a third of the recruits and many young officers went on to join the Regular Army.
-The Militia Reserve, formed in 1868, consisted of present and former militiamen who undertook to serve overseas in case of war.Dunlop, pp. 42–52.
+The Militia Reserve, formed in 1868, consisted of present and former militiamen who undertook to serve overseas in case of war.
 In 1873 the WO announced that the RNGM would carry out its annual training as part of that year's army autumn manoeuvres on Dartmoor.
 This would have taken the men away from the harvest: Cirencester Chamber of Agriculture objected, and the WO backed down, allowing the regiment to arrange annual training at a time that was locally convenient.
 The RNGM continued to assemble in April or May, with training often held in the deer park of Earl Bathurst's Cirencester Park, sometimes brigaded with the local Volunteers.

 Although often referred to as brigades, the sub-districts were purely administrative organisations, but in a continuation of the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned Regular and Militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The North and South Gloucestershire Militia were both assigned to 1st Brigade of 3rd Division, V Corps.
-The division would have mustered at Gloucester in time of war, and did actually undertake collective training at Minchinhampton Common in 1876 during the international crisis that led to the Russo-Turkish War; the Militia Reserve were also called out during this crisis.Cripps, pp. 160–1.
+The division would have mustered at Gloucester in time of war, and did actually undertake collective training at Minchinhampton Common in 1876 during the international crisis that led to the Russo-Turkish War; the Militia Reserve were also called out during this crisis.